How to Apply

 Deadline: December 1 (domestic), November 1 (international)

 Please note we cannot process your application until all forms, statements, documents and test scores mentioned below are received (see addresses below).
 All application materials must be received by December 1 (domestic), November 1 (international) or your file will be postponed until the following deadline.
 We will not make any exceptions to this rule.

 Note: December 1 (domestic), November 1 (international) is the final application deadline for all application materials in the Department of History.
 Although the deadline stipulated by the College of Arts and Sciences is January 15 (domestic), December 2 (international), the Department of History sets December 1 (domestic), November 1 (international) as its application deadline.

 Your application file should consist of the following:

-- Application form must be filled out online for Graduate School Admission, Fellowship, and Assistantship
+- Application form (must be filled out online)

 - Application fee ($55 domestic, $65 international), must be paid via credit card in on-line application

-- 3 Letters of Recommendation are required.
+- Three Letters of Recommendation are required.
 They should be written by professors of history or related disciplines that address your potential as a scholar as well as past performances.
 Whether submitted online or sent by mail, each letter of recommendation must be sent directly from the recommender.

 - Writing Sample—e.g. term paper, thesis, published articles, or any other piece of written work that indicates applicant’s ability to communicate well in non-fiction prose.
 Your writing sample should be no more than 30 pages in length; we very strongly suggest the writing sample be in the English language.
 If the paper you are going to submit is more than 30 pages, select and submit only the 30 pages that best highlight your abilities.
 Your writing sample should be uploaded and submitted with your online application.

 - Original GRE test scores—no more than 5 years old.
 For electronic scores, the codes are “1324” for Indiana University and “2799” for the Department of History.